TheBodger/MMM-ModulePosition/README.md

 1. Navigate to your MagicMirror's modules folder.
 If you are using the default installation directory, use the command:<br />`cd ~/MagicMirror/modules`
 2. Clone the module:<br />`git clone https://github.com/TheBodger/MMM-ModulePosition `

+## Update
+to update this module, use your terminal to:
+1. `cd ~/MagicMirror/modules/MMM-ModulePosition`
+2. `git pull`

 ## Using the module

 ### MagicMirror² Configuration